“Wait – isn’t your profit simply the rate you charge companies minus the employee’s pay rate?”

 - WC (1.99%): Workers’ compensation (varies by work type and state)

 Mark-up: The percent that a staffing company charges on top of the employee’s pay rate.
+This is not the staffing agency’s profit.
 The mark-up percent includes all labor costs and the staffing agency’s service charge.

 G&A: General and administrative expenses (18.70%) for operating and overhead costs such as corporate employee payroll, taxes, and benefits; rent; equipment; and advertising and marketing